1 | Green whipsnake |

 10 | Asp viper |

 The asp viper has 5 subspecies across Europe, and Italy hosts 3, the main one being Vipera aspis francisciredi.
-This has a very swollen head compared to the French subspecies, particularly behind the eyes, like someone’s inflated them with a bicycle pump.
-Sicily hosts Vipera aspis hugyi, which has circular dark marks, while the far north is the realm of Vipera aspis astra.
-This version has unusually thick dark bars.
-Despite the danger, asp vipers aren’t aggressive.
-They slither slowly, and will only turn nasty if you harass or pick them up.
+This has a very swollen head compared to the French subspecies, particularly behind the eyes, as though somebody’s inflated them with a bicycle pump.
+Sicily meanwhile, hosts Vipera aspis hugyi, which has circular dark marks, while the far north is the realm of Vipera aspis astra, a version with unusually thick dark bars.

-Another Italian statistic came from the Poison Control Centre of Milan, stating that 21% of dogs bitten by asp vipers didn’t survive.
 In a study from the Tolfa mountains of central Italy, mammals comprised 81.4% of the asp viper’s diet.
-The top species were the common shrew (Sorex araneus) and house mouse (mus musculus).
-This differs to France, where they’re largely vole addicts, sometimes up to 90% of meals.
+The top species were the common shrew (Sorex araneus) and house mouse (Mus musculus).
+This differs to France, where they’re largely vole addicts, sometimes at up to 90% of meals.

 Further north in Italy, Vipera aspis astra was obsessed with the Savii’s pine vole.
 They also ate the lesser white-toothed shrew (Crocidura suaveolens), but in smaller quantities, despite being more common locally.
-The asp vipers ignored two other small mammals which were available: the wood mouse and striped field mouse.
+The asp vipers ignored two other small mammals which were easily available: the wood mouse and striped field mouse.